CountESS-Project/CountESS/docs/running-countess/index.md

 Connections will be retained between the parents and children of the deleted node.
 To prevent this, hold Shift and press the Delete Key.

-To select a node for configuration, primary click it.
-You can also move it around on the scren with primary click and drag.
-To remove a node, select it and then press the Delete key.

-To link nodes, secondary click and drag a new link between them.
-Nodes cannot be linked to themselves, or in cycles.
-To remove a link between nodes, hover over the link and press the Delete key.

 ### Tidying the Graph

+You can primary click-and-drag nodes to rearrange them in the graph.

 Rearranging nodes by hand can be tedious, so there's a "Tidy Graph" button at the top of the screen which realigns nodes in a tidy way.
 Node positions are stored in the configuration file in a way which is independent of the display dimensions and orientation.

 ## Configuring Nodes